No water, power or internet -- only euphoria in newly liberated Kherson – KION546

 The retreat represents a major blow for Putin’s war effort in Ukraine.
 Kherson was the only Ukrainian regional capital that Russian forces had captured since February’s invasion.
 Their withdrawal east across the Dnipro cedes large swathes of land that Russia has occupied since the early days of the war, and that Putin had formally declared as Russian territory just five weeks ago.

 “It was a really hard time for everyone.
-Every Ukrainian family waited for our soldiers, for our army,” a Kherson resident told CNN on Saturday, recalling Russia’s months-long occupation.
+Every Ukrainian family waited for our soldiers, for our army,” another Kherson resident told CNN on Saturday, recalling Russia’s months-long occupation.

 The woman said it felt “amazing” to see Ukrainian troops in Kherson.